klippx/operator-mono-atom/README.md

 }
 ```

-#### Enable italic font
+#### Enable "Operator Mono" font

-In order to enable the alternative font for italic, you have to manually edit your styles.less file and merge the code snippet found in `styles.less` in this repository with your own.
+In order to enable the alternative font for italic, which is probably what you came for, you have to manually edit your styles.less file and merge the code snippet found in `styles.less` in this repository with your own.

+If you have any personal preferences, such as applying "Operator Mono" for comments as well, just add `.syntax--comment` in the css selector list.

 ### <a name="troubleshooting"></a> Troubleshooting